-- 21.1 A consultation exercise on the policy will be carried out with the stakeholders listed below. - 21.2 This policy will be reviewed every three years or sooner if there are any relevant changes to legislation or best practice.
+21.1 A consultation exercise on the policy will be carried out with the stakeholders every three years, or less if there are any relevant changes to legislation or best practice.

-22. IMPLEMENTATION (INCLUDING RAISING AWARENESS)
+22. Implementation (including raising awareness)

 22.1 The policy will be implemented and communicated to managers and staff within the Trust via the weekly newsletter, Staff Matters.
 Emails will also be sent to senior managers and area managers asking them to bring the existence of the policy to their staff.